keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

   --export > ./clusters/dev/podtato-head-kustomization.yaml
 ```

-which will result output similar to:
+which results in an output similar to:

 ```yaml
 {% include "./assets/flux/flux-kustomization.yaml" %}
 ```

 Now commit and push the resources you created in the recent steps.
-After pushing them, Flux should pick up the configuration and
+After pushing them, Flux picks up the configuration and
-deploy your application into the cluster.
+deploys your application into the cluster.

 ## Watch Flux sync of the application